Peter Griffiths: Elected MP for Smethwick

 Labour's victory in the 1964 election had been predicted, and Patrick Gordon Walker, who had been Shadow Foreign Secretary for 18 months, was expected to hold on to his seat.
 Instead, Griffiths gained the seat for the Conservatives on a 7% swing, in a county borough that had the highest percentage of recent immigrants to England.
 Racial discrimination was common in the constituency and nationally; the local Labour club operated a colour bar.

 In what Labour Prime Minister Harold Wilson later described as an "utterly squalid" campaign, Conservative party members were accused of having used the slogan "If you want a nigger for a neighbour, vote Liberal or Labour".
-Colin Jordan, a British Neo-Nazi and leader of the British Movement, claimed that members of his group had produced the initial slogan as well as spread the poster and sticker campaign; Jordan's group in the past had also campaigned on other slogans, such as: "Don't vote – a vote for Tory, Labour or Liberal is a vote for more Blacks!".
-Although Griffiths himself did not coin the phrase or approve its use, he refused to disown it.
-"I would not condemn any man who said that", The Times quoted him as saying.
-"I regard it as a manifestation of popular feeling", adding that the quote represented "exasperation, not fascism".
+Colin Jordan, a British Neo-Nazi and leader of the British Movement, said that members of his group had produced the initial slogan as well as spread the poster and sticker campaign; Jordan's group in the past had also campaigned on other slogans, such as: "Don't vote – a vote for Tory, Labour or Liberal is a vote for more Blacks!".
+Although Griffiths himself did not coin the phrase or approve its use, he declined to disown it.
+The Times quoted Griffiths as saying: "I would not condemn any man who said that.
+I regard it as a manifestation of popular feeling", adding that the quote represented "exasperation, not fascism".
 He denied that there was any "resentment in Smethwick on the grounds of race or colour".

-Griffiths' defeat of Gordon Walker resulted in Harold Wilson claiming in the House of Commons that Griffiths should "serve his term here as a parliamentary leper".
+Griffiths' defeat of Gordon Walker resulted in Harold Wilson saying in the House of Commons that Griffiths should "serve his term here as a parliamentary leper".
 Conservatives urged the Speaker, Harry Hylton-Foster, to force Wilson to withdraw the comment.
 While the Speaker objected to such language, he refused to censure the Prime Minister, and order in the Commons chamber was not restored for ten minutes.
 In his maiden speech in the Commons, Griffiths pointed out the problems faced by local industry and drew attention to the fact that 4,000 families were awaiting local authority accommodation.
 Griffiths remained an alderman in Smethwick until 1966.
 He both supported and arranged for Smethwick council to purchase a row of houses with the intention of letting them exclusively to white families.
 The government's Housing minister, Richard Crossman, was able to block this proposal by refusing the council permission to borrow the money required.

 Griffiths was defeated by the actor and Labour candidate Andrew Faulds in the 1966 general election.
 Griffiths wrote his own account of his election in 1964.
-In A Question of Colour (1966), he asserted that he had "no colour prejudice".
+In A Question of Colour (1966), he said that he had "no colour prejudice".
 In the book he considered South Africa to be "a model of Parliamentary democracy" and that "Apartheid, if it could be separated from racialism, could well be an alternative to integration".
 Griffiths also blamed immigration from the Caribbean for the spread of disease.